KasperNM/NLP_Exam/README.md

 The analysis outputs a new dataframe with a column called 'sentiment' with the highest scoring sentiment of that line

 ## Final_project_emotion
-Includes the full pipeline for multilabel sentiment analysis of emotions done in our project.
+Includes the full pipeline for multi-label sentiment analysis of emotions done in our project.
 To run the code on a subset of data, type the following in the terminal:
 ```
 bash run.sh